-Secondly, I want to reiterate how important you are to the university and SON, our students, the community, and the nursing profession.
+Secondly, I want to remind you of your importance to the university and SON, our students, the community, and the nursing profession.
 You are part of a community that empowers and uplifts others.
-We have a core belief in lifelong learning and view learning as team effort.
+We believe in lifelong learning and view learning as a team effort.
 You are the leader of the team in the classroom and clinical.
 You will also find yourself in leadership roles within the SON.
 Use this handbook to help you lead effectively.
 Please note that in addition to this SON Faculty Handbook, there is a UAM Faculty Handbook and Operational Policies that apply to University of Arkansas employees.
-Both UAM Faculty Handbook and the Operational Policies set forth the rights and responsibilities of faculty.
+Both the UAM Faculty Handbook and the Operational Policies set forth the rights and responsibilities of faculty.

-Lastly, know that as the SON Dean, I care deeply about your success as a nursing faculty member.
-You will be supported toward your journey of excellence.
-The journey may not always be easy, but please know that your faculty peers, staff, and administration are here to help you along the path.
-You are a part of a great nursing school.
-Our curriculum is strong.
-This is validated through our accreditation and licensure pass rates.
+Lastly, know that as the SON Interim Dean, I care deeply about your success as a nursing faculty member.
+You will be supported on your journey of excellence.
+The journey may not always be easy, but know that your faculty peers, staff, and administration are here to help you along the path.
+You are part of a great nursing school.
+Our curriculum is strong, which is validated through our accreditation and licensure pass rates.
 The university is accredited by the Higher Learning Commission.
 Both pre-licensure programs of the SON are approved by the Arkansas State Board of Nursing (ASBN).
 All programs hold accreditation from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, Washington, DC 20037.